trisberg/demo-spring-xd-pivotal-hd/README.md

 fs.defaultFS=hdfs://pivhdsne:8020
 ```

+Last config task is to add your Twitter consumerKey and consumerSecret to `config/twitter.properties`.
+We can edit that file using this command:

+    gedit /home/gpadmin/spring-xd-1.0.0.M2/xd/config/twitter.properties

+See the [Spring XD docs](https://github.com/SpringSource/spring-xd/wiki/Sources#wiki-twittersearch) for more details.

 We are now ready to create the stream, so we switch back to the Spring XD shell:

     xd:> stream create --name tweets --definition "twittersearch --query='hadoop' | transform --script=tweets-delim.groovy | hdfs --rollover=10000"